RgbTrouw/Qs-Messenger/README.md

 ** Update ** OpenSSL 3 should apparently be supported starting with qt 6.5;

 ** Update  ** It is indeed connecting with qt 6 on Windows.
 However, the QMYSQL driver is missing for now.
-I suspect that we will fix it and there will be a Windows binary available soon.
+This might get fixed and there might be a Windows binary available soon.